-King Henrik’s reign over creases in NHL arenas has come to an end.
+King Henrik’s reign over creases in NHL arenas came to an end last year when he called it a career.

-Lundqvist hadn’t played since the 2019-20 campaign.
-Ultimately, it was a heart condition that spelled the end of a career worthy of praise.
+Lundqvist, who hadn’t played since the 2019-20 campaign, ultimately had a heart condition bring to an end a career worthy of praise.

-The outpouring of support from the hockey world is an indication of just how highly respected the Are, Sweden native has become since debuting in North America during the 2005-06 season.
+The outpouring of support from the hockey world when Lundqvist retired was an indication of just how highly respected the Are, Sweden native became since debuting in North America during the 2005-06 season.

 There have only been six goaltenders inducted into the Hockey Hall of Fame so far in the 21st century but it would appear Lundqvist is a shoo-in for enshrinement – perhaps even on the first ballot.